MarcoAlecci/DamFlow/README.md

 Additionally, you can specify your own key for REDIS by setting the parameter `REDIS_PREFIX` in every notebook.

-**Important:** Ensure these values are consistent across all notebooks for the full pipeline to work properly.
+**⚠️ Important:** Ensure these values are consistent across all notebooks for the full pipeline to work properly.